xjin1020/cache2/README.txt

 BWQS results are generated using scripts "sample_run_BWQS_*.sh" To run leaf number which is not 8, 16, 32, 64, just use the closest bigger one.
 E.g. to run leaf number = 10 case, just use 16.
+If leaf number > 64, use BWQSlarger64 to run.